projectanthropos/surveillantcity/006_re_identification/6_3_person_re-identification_example/README.md

 # Person Re-Identification Implementation

 This repo works as a practice example/demo to Person Re-Identification (ReID).
-The code credits to this great [tutorial](https://github.com/layumi/Person_reID_baseline_pytorch) (some modifications have been made when do the test).
+The code credits to this great [tutorial](https://github.com/layumi/Person_reID_baseline_pytorch) (some modifications have been made).